 Associate Professor Dr Jason Donnelly, Barrister, Latham Chambers and Associate Professor

 Associate Professor Dr. Jason Donnelly is a leading academic and barrister with a strong focus on immigration and public law in Australia.
 He holds a Bachelor of Arts, a Bachelor of Laws with Honours (First Class & University Medal), a Graduate Diploma in Legal Practice, and a Doctor of Philosophy (PhD).
 Dr. Donnelly completed his studies at the University of New South Wales, Macquarie University, and the University of Western Sydney.
 He began his academic career as a law lecturer at the age of 23 and was called to the bar at 25.
 Before joining the bar, Dr. Donnelly had the privilege of working for Justice Michael Kirby AC CMG (former Justice of the High Court of Australia) and Justice Peter McClellan AM KC (former Chief Judge at Common Law, Supreme Court of NSW).
-As a barrister, Dr. Donnelly has been involved in over 287 published cases across Australia, with significant experience in the High Court, the Federal Court, the Administrative Appeals Tribunal and the Administrative Review Tribunal.
+As a barrister, Dr. Donnelly has been involved in over 287 published cases across Australia, with significant experience in the High Court, the Federal Court, and the Administrative Appeals Tribunal.
 His practice has seen success in 76 Tribunal trials and 66 judicial review applications.
 He has also acted in 26 matters before the High Court.
 In addition to his legal practice, Dr. Donnelly has contributed to numerous legal journals and co-authored several legal publications.
 He has participated in various Commonwealth statutory inquiries and presented papers at conferences across Australia.
 Dr. Donnelly has had the opportunity to represent a diverse range of clients, including internationally recognised musicians (i.e. Skepta, Chris Brown, Trey Songz, J Hus, Layzie Bone and Jason Bradley DeFord (Jelly Roll)), politicians, law enforcement officers, sports professionals (i.e. Allen Iverson and Alexander Devyatov), and others from various fields.
 Currently, Dr. Donnelly serves as an Associate Professor (Level D) in the School of Law at Western Sydney University and practices at Latham Chambers with a national focus.

 This seminar is part of a series